danieloverbeck/danieloverbeck.github.io/README.md

 <details>
   <summary markdown="span">The impact of carbon taxes in the developing world: Evidence from South Africa

-  (with Johannes Gallé, Rodrigo Olivares, Nadine Riedel and Edson Severnini)</summary>
+  (with Johannes Gallé, Rodrigo Oliveira, Nadine Riedel and Edson Severnini)</summary>

  </details>